without Internet Explorer,

 Previously, I used to chastise this album for what I perceived to be underwhelming guitar work.
 Well, after listening to many other melodeath albums and becoming even more accustomed to the fine tunings of DT’s craft, I had a change of heart.
 See, reviewing is a subjective, weird little thing.
 From my point of view, an album should be analysed and criticised by what it is within the context it was created, not by what the reviewer thinks it should be.

-The thing is, even if bands like Kalmah exist to prove the contrary, melodic death metal is not a subgenre that exists almost solely on the strength of sheer riffwork, like thrash does.
+The thing is, even if bands like Kalmah and Garden of Shadows exist to prove the contrary, melodic death metal is not a subgenre that exists almost solely on the strength of sheer riffwork, like thrash does.
 It is a nuanced beast with many ramifications that differ from band to band, even if the core staples (Higher pitched death growls + thrashdeath drumwork + guitar harmonies inspired by Iron Maiden, etc) are almost always present.

 For an example, it’s safe to assume that "Jester Race", "The Mind’s I" and "Oracle Moon" are all melodic death metal albums, even if the first one is a blueprint for gothenburg –melodeath’s more accessible brother- , rocket science won’t be needed for the listener to understand the vast differences in songwriting and atmosphere of these three excellent releases.